Quantum simulation of battery materials using ionic pseudopotentials: Gate and qubit cost

 Having described the main steps of the algorithm and identified the sources of error, we now quantify the number of gates and qubits needed to run the full procedure.
 We follow standard practice in the literature and focus on Toffoli gates since they constitute the bulk of non-Clifford gates used in the algorithm.

 The compilation of the algorithm involves numerous strategies, each requiring its own separate cost estimate.
 This leads to an extensive analysis that cannot be summarized in simple expressions.
 We have thus gathered all Toffoli costing calculations in the Appendix \cref{tab:gatecosts} and demonstrate the derivation of each in \cref{app:gate_costings}.
-These formulas are implemented in the code that is used to perform resource estimation calculations, publicly available at \url{https://github.com/XanaduAI/pseudopotentials}.
+These formulas are implemented in code at \url{https://github.com/XanaduAI/pseudopotentials} and used to perform resource estimation calculations.
 Here we focus on highlighting the most expensive steps of the algorithm.

 First, we recall the rough estimate for the cost of a qubitization-based QPE algorithm:

 where we explicitly include the qubitization costs of $\PREP$ and $\SEL$.
 The factor of two appears because in the qubitization operator we apply PREP and its complex conjugate.
 The multiplicative factor $\lambda/\error$ is the largest contributor to the total cost.
 For example, for a system with $N=10^5$ plane waves and a hundred electrons (\cref{table:mat_dis}), this fraction gives a factor of about $10^9$, while the qubitization cost contributes roughly a factor of $10^5$.